Ohio Car Insurance

-Although a number of companies do offer usage-based insurance in Ohio, so far the few companies writing pay-per-mile insurance only offer that plan in a handful of states – and Ohio isn’t one of them.
+Although several companies offer usage-based insurance in Ohio, the few companies writing pay-per-mile insurance only offer that plan in a handful of states.
+You won’t get these automobile insurance plans in Ohio.

-Average Monthly Car Insurance Rates by Age & Gender in OH
+Ohio’s Average Monthly Car Insurance Rates by Age & Gender

 Age and gender are two of the factors that have an impact on rates in Ohio.
-Teen drivers pay the highest rates, and in general, males are a little more expensive than females to insure at age 17.
+Teen drivers pay the highest rates.
+Males are a little more expensive than females to insure at age 17.

-Rates drop quickly from age 25 on, and the gender gap closes – even in some cases reversing.
+Rates drop quickly from age 25 and up, and the gender cost gap closes.

 |Company||Married 35-year old female Annual Rate||Married 35-year old male Annual Rate||Married 60-year old female Annual Rate||Married 60-year old male Annual Rate||Single 17-year old female Annual Rate||Single 17-year old male Annual Rate||Single 25-year old female Annual Rate||Single 25-year old male Annual Rate|